-During the formative development of this Market, we encourage any interested ‘Grower’ to contact us about joining our list of Farmers/Producers/Artisans.
+During the development of this Market, we encourage any interested ‘Grower’ to contact us about joining our list of Farmers/Producers/Artisans.
 Please e-mail the Market Manager at Howie@CaribooHomesteader.com with any questions.
-As mentioned elsewhere, all customers and Growers on the Homesteaders’ Market must be Members.
-Customers and/or Growers are asked to pay a $50 (taxes included) annual membership fee.
-While the Growers fees are the same as customers (and they are encouraged to be customers of the other Growers!), to participate they must agree to and comply with the Guidelines for Growers and pay a modest 5% of gross sales to help cover the basic operating costs of the Market (more details covered in the Guidelines).
+As mentioned elsewhere, all Growers on the Homesteaders’ Market must be Members.
+While Members pay a $20 (taxes included) annual fee, Growers are asked to pay a $50 (taxes included) annual membership fee.
+Naturally, the Growers’ fee includes membership – and they are encouraged to be customers of the other Growers!
+To participate, Growers must agree to and comply with the Guidelines for Growers and pay a modest 5% of gross sales to help cover the basic operating costs of the Market (more details covered in the Guidelines).

 Why Support SouthCariboo.LocallyGrown.net?

 • Enhance local economy: By purchasing products from local Growers, you are improving the stability of our regional economy through the support of truly local businesses.

 • Save natural resources: Buying locally makes you an invaluable link in the process of saving resources such as fossil fuels and packaging materials.
 In addition, we are right here in your community so the expense of transportation and delivery is greatly reduced.

 • Provide learning opportunities: Market supporters provide Member Growers the means to help educate our community about the importance of sustainable agriculture and local production of household goods.
 Through direct interaction with Growers you get to know and trust the folks who are producing the great food and household goods you provide for your family.